 And, for families, the best of these Work From Home resorts also offer real life activities to enhance students’ remote learning.

-What is a Work from Home Resort?
+What are Work from Home Resorts?

 At Wunderman Thompson Research, the WFH resort trend is defined as long-term quarantine retreats that offer a safe way to shelter in a new place.
 In response to growing demand, hospitality companies are selling their hotel rooms, suites and villas with multi-day discounts and long stay incentives.